1jour1vin

 Winemaking

-traditional and meticulous
+traditional and refined

 Livestock farming

-aged in oak barrels for 15 months
+in oak barrels for 15 months

 Eye

-a red color with cherry-red highlights
+red color with cherry-like highlights

 Nose

-characterized by aromas of ripe red fruits, reminiscent of cherries, with a hint of kirsch, and a good balance between fruit and oak
+Characterized by aromas of ripe red fruits, reminiscent of cherries, with a hint of kirsch, and a good balance between fruit and oak

 Palate

 A precise, well-integrated tannic structure with no harshness.
-Pleasant on the palate, it offers the finesse of the oak and the roundness of the fruit—a classic, elegant, and charming wine
+Pleasant on the palate, it offers the finesse of the oak and the roundness of the fruit—a classic, elegant, and charming wine.

 Serve